Wanju Wanju (welcome!)

 Learn about Kaarta Gar-up, the local Nyoongar term for the Mt Eliza escarpment in Kings Park, and about Mt Eliza’s intriguing past and its spiritual significance to Nyoongar people.

-The tour begins with a traditional Nyoongar welcome and ochre ceremony, followed by dreamtime stories and songs featuring traditional language.
+The tour begins with a traditional Nyoongar welcome and ochre ceremony, followed by dreamtime stories and songs featuring Indigenous language.

 Contact Go Cultural